jhuang1723/dams-sfmta/README.md

 Data accessed from: https://www.bart.gov/about/reports/ridership

-Produced by Stanford Data and Mapping Society, 2024
+Produced by Stanford Data and Mapping for Society, 2024